-Telluric lines are absorption lines from the Earth's atmosphere, and are a challenge to carrying out spectrography on the ground (telluric contamination).
+Telluric lines are absorption lines from the Earth's atmosphere, and are a challenge to carrying out spectrography of astronomical objects using ground telescopes (telluric contamination).